aescarias/pdfnaut/docs/source/guides/reading-pdf.rst

               PdfReference(object_number=6, generation=0)],
      'Type': PdfName(value=b'Pages')}

 The page tree is seen above.
-Given that this document only includes 2 pages, they are specified as "kids" in the root node.
-In larger documents, it is not uncommon to see a balanced tree dividing the pages into multiple nodes for performance reasons.
+As this document only has 2 pages, they are directly referenced in the *Kids* array of the root node.
+In larger documents, it is not uncommon to see the pages split into multiple nodes (i.e. a balanced tree) for performance reasons.

 Next, we can extract the first page of the document:

 .. code-block:: python